Mary K. Greer's Tarot Blog

 Janet

-May 2, 2008 at 1:36 am
+By Janet Boyer on May 1, 2008 at 11:37 am

 Janet – Thanks for the suggestion.
 I mostly knit during the winter and travel so much in the summer that I couldn’t make enough bags to handle any regular demand.
 Also, the per-hour rate for what the bags could sell for is gastly.
 And then I have my books to write and classes to teach.
 Eeek!
 I figure I’ll have a few bags available when I teach.